Animated stretch preview.

 - 3Think belt buckle up and ribs down.
 Keep the stance small so you can feel the front of the hip clearly.

-- 4Hold the stretch for 90 seconds, then release gradually and notice how hip flexors feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how hip flexors feels before repeating or switching sides.

 Think belt buckle up and ribs down.
 Keep the stance small so you can feel the front of the hip clearly.